-Table 58: Institutional Plans Iavic 50. institutional Flans
+Table 57: Institutional Plans

-Enclose the second second second we have a set of the s Employment equity plan The municipality developed employment equity policy that complies with the Labour Relations Act Retention of staff Retention policy was developed and approved by council in order to ensure the retention of skilled personnel within the institution Placement of staff The municipality developed a placement policy including a committee that comprises of labour movements and management including the political component.
+Employment equity plan The municipality developed employment equity policy that complies with the Labour Relations Act Retention of staff Retention policy was developed and approved by council in order to ensure the retention of skilled personnel within the institution Placement of staff The municipality developed a placement policy including a committee that comprises of labour movements and management including the political component.
 Recruitment of staff Recruitment and selection policy is in place to guide the institution on issues of new employees' recruitment.
 There is an approved organisational structure that indicates filled and vacant posts.
 Management of assets Asset management policy is developed and approved by council Establishment of The municipality established committees that will deal with both committees administrative and political issues.
 Amongst others the committees established are Section 79 and 80 committees that will play an oversight role